tripatheea/MODProducer/README.md

 4. If you're using something like an external hard drive to store the MOD files into, you'll have to use a "shared directory".
 Here's how to set it up:
    - Add whatever directory you'd like to use under Shared Folder in the VM settings.
    - Create a user group called `vboxsf` and add the user cms-opendata to that group with `sudo usermod -aG vboxsf cms-opendata`.
+The root password is `password`.
    - Restart your VM.

 ## Troubleshooting